Skill-RAG: Failure-State-Aware Retrieval Augmentation via Hidden-State Probing and Skill Routing: Method

-To train the prober, we apply two retrieval strategies to the training splits of our in-domain datasets (HotpotQA \citep{yang-etal-2018-hotpotqa}, NQ \citep{kwiatkowski-etal-2019-natural}, and TriviaQA \citep{joshi2017triviaqa})—no retrieval and single-step retrieval—and prompt the model to produce a chain-of-thought reasoning trace followed by a final answer.
-For each example, we extract hidden states corresponding to reasoning and answer tokens from the posterior two-thirds of the model's layers, and assign a binary label by comparing the generated answer against the gold answer, yielding a labeled dataset of hidden-state representations paired with correctness signals.
-The prober is implemented as a feed-forward network with a single hidden layer and a binary classification head.
-To leverage information across depths, we train one prober per layer and aggregate outputs by averaging predicted probabilities at inference time, producing a single gating signal that reflects answer readiness across representational levels.
+To train the probe, we run two retrieval strategies on the training splits of HotpotQA \citep{yang-etal-2018-hotpotqa}, NQ \citep{kwiatkowski-etal-2019-natural}, and TriviaQA \citep{joshi2017triviaqa}: no retrieval and single-step retrieval.
+In both cases, we prompt the model to produce a chain-of-thought reasoning trace followed by a final answer.
+For each training example, we extract hidden states at reasoning and answer tokens from the final two-thirds of the model's layers.
+Comparing the generated answer against the gold answer assigns a binary label, yielding a dataset of hidden-state representations with correctness labels.
+The probe is a feed-forward network with a single hidden layer and a binary classification head.
+To capture information across layers, we train one probe per layer; at inference time, we average their predicted probabilities into a single gating signal reflecting answer readiness across the model's depth.